 - Donkey Kong Land seriesnote

-- Dragon Warrior I&II: Had a unique switching SGB Border.
-There were four different images that displayed depending on where you were.
+- Dragon Quest & II: Had a unique switching SGB border.
+There are four different images that display depending on where you are in the game.

 - Game & Watch Gallery